 7. Pacific Northwest Trail, Montana to Washington

 - Fees and Permit Requirements: While the trail itself doesn’t have any permit or fee requirements, certain protected areas do.
-For instance, Okanagan and Wenatchee National Forest permits cost $5 per day.
-In Olympic National Park, backcountry permits (which confer dispersed camping rights) cost $5 per reservation plus $2 per person, per night.
+For instance, Okanagan and Wenatchee National Forest requires a permit, though there’s no charge to obtain one.
+In Olympic National Park, backcountry permits (which confer dispersed camping rights) cost $8 per person, per night, plus a base cost of $6 for the entry permit.
+Glacier National Park charges $20 per walk-in.

 - Accommodations and Cost: Aside from permit fees, dispersed camping is generally permitted at no cost in national forest lands along the trail, except for wilderness areas such as the Pasayten Wilderness.
-Overnight camping at organized sites in Olympic National Park costs between $10 and $15 per site, depending on the location and season.
-In Glacier National Park, organized campgrounds cost between $10 and $23 per site.
+Overnight camping at organized sites in Olympic National Park costs between $10 and $22 per site at select sites, depending on the location and season, with some free sites scattered about the park.
+In Glacier National Park, organized campgrounds generally cost less than $10 for walk-in campers.
+(Note that some Glacier National Park campsites remain closed through the 2020 season due to the COVID-19 pandemic.)

-- Pickup and Transportation Considerations: You shouldn’t expect to get reliable cell reception along the Pacific Northwest Trail, nor should you expect to find reliable cab or rideshare service.
+- Pickup and Transportation Considerations: Don’t expect to get reliable cell reception along the Pacific Northwest Trail or to find reliable cab or rideshare service.
 There’s also no reliable hiking shuttle in this region.
-As such, regional bus lines such as the Gold Line Shuttle and private vehicles are the best transportation options.
+Regional bus lines, such as the Gold Line Shuttle, and private vehicles are the best transportation options.

 8. Pacific Crest Trail, California to Washington

-- Fees and Permit Requirements: While you can hike much of the PCT without a permit (including most national forest lands and tracts owned by the Bureau of Land Management), some protected areas require one.
+- Fees and Permit Requirements: While you can hike much of the PCT (including most national forest lands and tracts owned by the Bureau of Land Management) without a permit, some protected areas require one.
 For instance, overnight hikes through Yosemite National Park require wilderness permits ($5 per reservation, plus $5 per person).
 If you plan to hike more than 500 miles on the PCT, you need to obtain a special Long Distance Pacific Crest Trail Permit (free) from the National Forest Service.

-- Best Time to Go: In the trail’s arid southern section, late winter and early spring is a favorable period – after the rainy season and before the long, hot summer.
-(Be sure to carry plenty of water at any time of year in this region though.)
+- Best Time to Go: In the trail’s arid southern section, late winter and early spring – after the rainy season and before the long, hot summer – is a favorable period.
+(Be sure to carry plenty of water at any time of year in this region, though.)
 In the higher elevations of the Sierras and Cascades, late summer is best, though the weather gets less hospitable the higher and farther north you go.
-And due to the short season, crowds may be a factor.
+Due to the short season, crowds may be a factor along the trail’s more accessible segments, especially in Yosemite and near Mount Hood, less than an hour east of Portland by car.

 - Accommodations and Cost: The Three Sisters-Mount Hood-Columbia Gorge stretch is almost entirely within two national forests, Mt.
 Hood and Willamette, where dispersed camping is permitted at no cost.
-Organized campsites, some of which have showers and electricity, range in cost from free to $21 per night in this area.
+Organized campsites, some of which have showers and electricity, range from free to $21 per night in this area.
+If you’re driving in and beginning your hike here, you’ll pay another $5 for your car.

 9. North Country Trail, New York to North Dakota